CheloGE/Collaboration_and_competition_RL/README.md

 > TODO: Here goes the multiagent image final outcome

-The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+The observation space consists of 24 variables corresponding to the position and velocity of the ball and racket.
 Each agent receives its own, local observation.
 Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

+* Continuous state space: 24
+* Continuous action space: 2
+* number of agents: 2

 The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically,